At Hospitality Pantries we seek to be a place where people from different

 workshops, built a collaborative spirit, and strengthened pantry leadership.

-COMMUNITY SCHOOL
+WOMEN'S COMMUNITY SCHOOL

 Our Community School is a six-month process in which a mix of people